The Commuter Pit Stop

 Don’t Piss Off the Barista: By bringing in outside food.

 Good to Know: It’s a classy move to purchase something new every two hours or so.

 The Temple of Caffeine

 Seattle’s coffee connoisseurs are all about the multiroaster—cafes that offer specialty brew methods and coffee from companies throughout the country.

 Overheard: “I only drink coffee grown above 5,000 feet.”

 Don’t Piss Off the Barista: By asking for a white chocolate mocha.

-Good to Know: Ordering a single-origin espresso is a great way to expand your palate.
+Good to Know: Ordering a single-origin pour-over is a great way to expand your palate.